Use this guide to find out how to save money and do finance in Spain in 2022, if you are thinking about becoming an expat, or are living in Spain.

 How To Open a Spanish Bank Account

 Once you’ve decided to become an expat in Spain, it’s a good idea to open a local bank account.
-As well as paying for regular services like water and electricity (through direct debits or ‘domiciados’), you’ll find that some companies will only deal with you if you can prove you have a bank account actually in Spain.
+As well as paying for regular services like water and electricity (through direct debits or ‘domiciados’), you’ll find that some companies will only deal with you if you have a bank account in Spain.
 The Banks in Spain are no different to any other country, and must abide by Spanish and European financial regulations.

 It takes a couple of weeks to get your bank account sorted and for you to receive your bank card(s).
 The main difference between the Spanish banks and British ones is that they’re only open in the morning, usually 8.30am – 2pm.